 Oxygen OS 11 based on Android 11

-When you take the OnePlus 8T out of the box, it will be preloaded with the latest iteration of Oxygen OS.
+When you take the OnePlus 8T out of the box, it is preloaded with the latest iteration of Oxygen OS.
 This is the stable form of Oxygen OS 11, which is based on Android 11.

 The OnePlus 8T is the first phone with the stable version of Oxygen OS 11 out-of-the-box.